 The second way the corporation gets around the moral objections is by selecting for sociopathy.
 Think of sociopathy not as a binary feature (one you either have or you don't) but as lying on a continuum.
 Some individuals, by their nature, have a less active moral sense, and some outliers have almost none whatsoever.
 Since profit is maximized when the corporation selects not only for intelligence but also for low levels of morality (high IQ sociopaths would be the best match), these moral outliers are promoted up the corporate ladder more quickly.
 Those who can't ignore their moral qualms quickly get replaced: if someone will not do what it takes to maximize profit, someone else will.

 Finally, remember that human judgement was deemed a liability from as early as Adam Smith's days, since it was seen as a source of discord between the behavior of managers and the interests of owners (see Part 1).
 Human morality has been methodically worked out of the corporate system.
-If we want LE-AI to behave morally, it has to be worked back in.
-The corporation, in other words, would need a root legal program that contains some form of logic that simulates morality (see Part 4).
+If we want LE-AI to behave morally, the barriers against using human judgement have to be removed, and we may even need a specific moral-programming added.
+The corporation, in other words, would need a root legal program that contains some form of logic that simulates human morality (see Part 4).

 This media oligopoly is both a small group of corporations itself, and also the propaganda arm of the larger corporate network.
 The media, of course, seeks to maximize its own profit, but it is a peculiar industry insofar as it also protects the profits of other corporations.
 In fact, it will even sacrifice its own profits to do so.
 As the communication apparatus of the entire corporate network, the media is far more valuable than can be reflected legally in financial statements.